-Did you know that about 27 million people in the U.S. are working part time jobs?
-Part time employees often get the short end of the stick when it comes to enjoying the best a workplace has to offer.
-They usually don’t get benefits; they may be on call much of the time or be expected to work less desirable shifts.
+Did you know that about 27 million people in the U.S. are working part-time jobs?
+Part-time employees often get the short end of the stick when it comes to enjoying the best a workplace has to offer.
+They usually don’t get benefits.
+They may be on call much of the time or scheduled to work less desirable shifts.
 And there’s typically little room for career advancement.
-Even worse, a significant percentage are only working part time because they can’t find full-time jobs.
+Even worse, a significant percentage are only working part-time because they can’t find full-time jobs.

 #1 Hire for Culture, Not Skills

-#2 Make Onboarding Seamless when Motivating Part Time Employees
+#2 Make Onboarding Seamless when Motivating Part-Time Employees

-Important Note: Your automated onboarding solution may need to support different workflows for part time and full-time employees depending on the specific forms they need to complete.
+Important Note: Your automated onboarding solution may need to support different workflows for part-time and full-time employees depending on the specific forms they need to complete.
 Choose a solution that’s flexible enough to meet your requirements.

 #3 Help Them Find “Their People”

-It’s easy for part time employees to feel left out of the “core” of the workforce.
+It’s easy for part-time employees to feel left out of the “core” of the workforce.
 But they are just as capable of forming friendships at work as anyone else—if they have the chance.
 A meet and greet with the whole team, an intranet chat board, or your company’s social media page can offer informal ways for these employees to discover other workers with similar interests.
-When supervisors take part time workers through orientation, they can ask about favorite hobbies, sports, charities, authors, TV shows or other facts that aren’t too personal.
-Motivating part time employees includes helping these part timers find at least one “buddy” at work who shares a similar interest.
+When supervisors take part-time workers through orientation, they can ask about favorite hobbies, sports, charities, authors, TV shows or other facts that aren’t too personal.
+Motivating part-time employees includes helping these part-timers find at least one “buddy” at work who shares a similar interest.
 This connection will give them a better chance of fitting in and having a reason to show up with a good attitude.

-Important Note: Be sure to include part time workers in office parties and events when motivating part time employees.
+Important Note: Be sure to include part-time workers in office parties and events when motivating part-time employees.

 #4 Make Every Day a Celebration

 Do your managers take the time to tell each employee that it is good to see them at work?
 If not, why?
 Every worker who shows up with a good attitude is making it easier for your company to meet its goals.
 Showing appreciation for their presence and for their performance throughout the day is a powerful motivator.
 Many people are dealing with difficulty in their lives outside of work.
 They may not be receiving positive reinforcement from other sources.

-Important note: Make sure to include the opinions of part timers in your employee feedback program to find ways to improve engagement and
+Important note: Make sure to include the opinions of part-timers in your employee feedback program to find ways to improve engagement and

-#5 Prepare People for Success when Motivating Part Time Employees
+#5 Prepare People for Success when Motivating Part-Time Employees

-In the long run, part timers often have plans to move on to greener pastures.
+In the long run, part-timers often have plans to move on to greener pastures.
 They may be going to school and planning a future career.
 Or, they might have their eyes set on a better, full-time position as the job market recovers.
 Whatever the reason, it can help them feel more hopeful if their current job is helping prepare them for whatever comes next.
-Offer your part timers access to learning and development focused on work or life skills that will pay off for them no matter where they land.
+Offer your part-timers access to learning and development focused on work or life skills that will pay off for them no matter where they land.

-Important Note: Assign part timers a variety of job duties rather than sticking them with the tasks other workers don’t want.
+Important Note: Assign part-timers a variety of job duties rather than sticking them with the tasks other workers don’t want.